ccapdev1920T2/s11g15/README.md

 npm install --save-exact grunt-contrib-watch npm install --save helmet
 ```
+4. Open the `db.js` file in the models folder.
+You will see the following on line 2:
+`const url = process.env.MONGODB_URI || 'mongodb+srv://dbUser:user123@foodbites-f5dfx.mongodb.net/test';`.
+Change the line to this: `const url = 'mongodb://localhost:27017/FoodBitesDB';`.
+This connects to localhost.

-4. Run the following files to set up necessary documents in the database.
+5. Run the following files to set up necessary documents in the database.
 ```
 node add_data.js
 node add_products.js
 node add_rate.js
 node add_users.js
 ```
-5. The application is ready to be run.
+6. The application is ready to be run.
 To do so, run the command `node index.js`.
 After running the command, you will see the following in your command prompt:
 ```
 Listening at port 3000
 Connected to: mongodb://localhost:27017/FoodBitesDB
 ```
-6. Next, paste the following path on a browser to run the web application: `http://localhost:3000/`.
+7. Next, paste the following path on a browser to run the web application: `http://localhost:3000/`.
-7. The path automatically navigates to the homepage and will be ready for testing.
+8. The path automatically navigates to the homepage and will be ready for testing.

 ### Heroku